optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Basic-Code-Setup/Initializing the SDK.md

 # Initializing the SDK

-In Google Tag Manager, create a new tag and name it "initialize_sdk".
-The type should be "Custom HTML" and firing trigger should be "All Pages".

 ## Step 1
 In Google Tag Manager, create a new tag and name it "initialize_sdk".
 The type should be "Custom HTML" and firing trigger should be "All Pages".